Chantelleelace/chantelleelace.github.io/README.md

 [This is my second picture.](https://drive.google.com/file/d/0B-qU7VofrIyEQXhtdVltSjR5ZVVoamw2SGlZZFBQajdFRWdv/view?usp=sharing "My Second Picture")
 This is a picture of a web.
 Just like the spider, in three years I hope to have created an established "web of life" for myself and family.

+### Weekly Break Down

+The infamous week three has come and gone (*brain dead*) I learned about Salesforce and I am really excited about it.
+After the boot camp I would love to (deep) dive into the Trailhead!
+I was out half a day due to a migraine and that made my life just that much more complicated trying to catch up.
+Will take the weekend to recover and study!